Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/OSINT/BUMBELLBEE-2.md

 >He's Back.
 Check last CTF .
 Who is this Bumbellbee, Check for the latest techniques he used for hacking.

-In the last CTF, we were able to figure out, what Bumbellbee was and it was associated  with Ethical-buddy.
+In the last CTF, we were asked to figure out, what Bumbellbee was and it was associated  with Ethical-buddy.
 Visited his Github repo.

 Checked for the latest git commit in any repo (taking hint from the description)